 Sometimes one serving of popcorn just doesn’t cut it, especially when you have a family that’s craving for the bite-sized snack.
-That’s why you should make sure to check the maximum capacity of the product before you buy it.
+That’s why you should make sure to check the maximum capacity of a popcorn maker before you but it.
 In this case, a high-capacity popcorn maker is a worthwhile investment.

 Your taste may also play a significant role in your final decision.
 However, this aspect is essential only if you are going to place the popper on the kitchen counter for the world to see.
 If you are going to store it in a cabinet, then your taste shouldn’t come in the way of other factors such as size, convenience, and functionality.

-What to Check After You Purchase A Popcorn Popper
+What to Check After You Purchase the Best Popcorn Popper

 However, you still need to keep an eye out for a couple of things after you purchase a popper.
 Specifically, you need to ensure you haven’t picked up a defective product.
 This way you can replace it and get your money’s worth.

 So, the first couple of times you use the machine, check out how many corn kernels are left unpopped or burned.
 If your popper functions correctly, there will be very few of them left.
 However, if this is not the case, then there’s something wrong with your popper.
 In this case, you should ask for a replacement while the product is still under warranty

 Popcorn is the king of snacks.
 Sweet or savory, spicy or salt-free, this bite-sized morsel is part of our lives, no matter what.
 Let’s give it the attention it deserves by choosing the best popcorn popper, shall we?